Tim Horton: Regular season and playoffs

-Doughnut industries
+Donut industries

-In 1964, Horton opened his first Tim Horton Doughnut Shop in Hamilton, Ontario on Ottawa Street.
+In 1964, Horton opened his first Tim Horton Donut Shop in Hamilton, Ontario on Ottawa Street.
 He added a few of his culinary creations to the initial menu.
 By 1968, Tim Horton had become a multi-million dollar franchise system.
 Horton's previous business ventures included both a hamburger restaurant and Studebaker auto dealership in Toronto.

 Upon Horton's death in 1974, his business partner Ron Joyce bought out the Horton family's shares for $1 million and took over as sole owner of the existing chain, which had 40 stores at the time, and later expanded to nearly 4,600 stores in Canada alone by 2013.
-Today, Tim Hortons is a flagship of Restaurant Brands International, a conglomerate that includes Burger King and Popeyes Louisiana Kitchen.
-Restaurant Brands International is majority-owned by Brazilian investment firm 3G Capital.
+Today, Tim Hortons is a flagship of Restaurant Brands International, a conglomerate that includes Burger King, Popeyes Louisiana Kitchen and Firehouse Subs.

-Joyce's son, Ron Joyce Jr., is married to Horton's eldest daughter, Jeri-Lynn Horton-Joyce; the couple own Tim Hortons franchises in Cobourg, Ontario.
+Joyce's son, Ron Joyce Jr., is married to Horton's eldest daughter, Jeri-Lynn Horton-Joyce; until 2023, the couple owned a Tim Hortons franchise in Cobourg, Ontario.

 Death and aftermath

-Horton was killed after losing control of his De Tomaso Pantera sports car on the Queen Elizabeth Way in St. Catharines, Ontario, in the early morning of February 21, 1974.
+Horton died after losing control of his De Tomaso Pantera sports car on the Queen Elizabeth Way in St. Catharines, Ontario, in the early morning of February 21, 1974.
 He had played a game in Toronto the previous evening against his former team, the Maple Leafs, and was driving alone back to Buffalo, 160 km south.
 The Sabres had lost the game, and despite sitting out the third period and playing with a jaw and ankle injury, Horton was selected one of the game's three stars.

 Horton's Pantera had been given to him by Sabres' general manager Imlach as an enticement to return to the team for one more season.

 On his drive to Buffalo, Horton stopped at his office in Oakville, and was met there by Ron Joyce.
 While there, Horton phoned his brother Gerry, who recognized that Tim had been drinking and tried to persuade him not to continue driving.
 Joyce also offered to have Horton stay with him.
 Horton chose to continue his drive to Buffalo.

 After 4:00 a.m.
 EST (9:00 UTC), a woman reported to the Ontario Provincial Police in Burlington that she had observed a car travelling at high speed on the Queen Elizabeth Way.
 A warning was broadcast over police radio.
 Thirty minutes later, Officer Mike Gula observed a speeding vehicle travelling Niagara-bound on the Queen Elizabeth Way in Vineland.
 Gula activated his siren and attempted to pursue Horton's vehicle, but lost sight of it.